Electronic rock makes a return to the spotlight for Yuma Uchida‘s stellar new single “Comin’ Back“.

 The gentleness in his higher range shines through in this song.
-Single handedly carrying this song.
-I dare say he didn’t need any backing track to leave a mark because he’s performance is really good – as noticeable in the first verse.
+Single-handedly carrying this song.
+I dare say he didn’t need any backing track to leave a mark because his performance is really good – as noticeable in the first verse.

 One of his best ballads.

 Yuma Uchida brought rock music back to the table however never forgetting that EDM and R&B edge to his sound in the single “Comin’ Back”.